 Of course, simply requiring more training for CNAs in nursing homes might not solve the problem, because there is already an issue of such facilities being understaffed.
 In fact, with this in mind, it could cause the problem of understaffing to become much worse.
 As it is, the caregivers at nursing homes are working too many hours and not getting enough rest in between shifts.
 Many are working double shifts and rarely get a break.

-It Is Up To You To Spot the Signs of Nursing Home Abuse and Neglect
+How Can I Spot the Signs of Nursing Home Abuse and Neglect?

 In a perfect world, you could count on the staff of your loved one’s nursing home facility to provide care, without having to look for signs of nursing home abuse and neglect.
 Unfortunately, in this imperfect world we live in, it falls to the loved ones of the elderly to keep an eye out for any indications that abuse or neglect are affecting them.